Karenni National Progressive Party

 Armed wing: Karenni Army

-The conflict between the KNPP’s armed wing the Karenni army and Myanmar military has resulted in thousands of civilians being displaced from their homes.
-Many of whom have sought shelter in Thai refugee camps.
-After the protracted civil continued over 3 decades some lost hope of ever returning to their homeland and have already resettled to third countries.
+KNPP’s armed wing the Karenni army has fought the Myanmar military for the self-determination of its people.
+Decades long war has resulted in thousands of civilians being displaced from their homes, many of whom have sought shelter in Thai refugee camps.

 |#||Date||Location||Armed Group Rep||Govt Rep||Details|